-When you perform action on some file it show an error message like “File Access Denied”, “You need permission to perform this action” or “You require permission from trustedinstaller to make changes to this file”.
-This happen because the owner of the file is Trustedinstaller.
+When you perform action on some file it shows an error message like “File Access Denied”, “You need permission to perform this action” or “You require permission from trustedinstaller to make changes to this file”.
+This happens because the owner of the file is Trustedinstaller.
 In this case you need to change the owner of the file.

 How to Delete file / folder protected by Trustedinstaller